Ilyushin Il-14

-The Ilyushin Il-14 (NATO reporting name: Crate) is a Soviet twin-engine commercial and military personnel and cargo transport aircraft that first flew in 1950, and entered service in 1954.
+The Ilyushin Il-14 (NATO reporting name: Crate) is a Soviet twin-engine piston commercial and military personnel and cargo transport aircraft that first flew in 1950, and entered service in 1954.
 The Il-14 was also manufactured in East Germany by VEB Flugzeugwerke as the VEB 14 and in Czechoslovakia as the Avia 14.
 The Ilyushin Il-14 was typically replaced by the Antonov An-24 and Yakovlev Yak-40.

 Design and development

 The Il-14 was developed as a replacement for the widespread Douglas DC-3 and its Soviet built version, the Lisunov Li-2.
 A development of the earlier Ilyushin Il-12 (that first flew in 1945), the Il-14 was intended for use in both military and civil applications.
 The Il-12 had major problems with poor engine-out behaviour.
 Also, it had less payload capability than was originally planned (although the Il-12 was intended to carry 32 passengers, in service it only carried 18, which was uneconomical).